 - Improve the overall energy efficiency of the dwelling: No one wants to buy someone else's energy pig, so investing in durable energy-efficient upgrades is wise.
-Don't just start jamming insulation into every crack and corner for show, be sure it's done properly!
-Read about easy home fixes here.
+Don't just start jamming insulation into every crack and corner for show, be sure it's done properly.
+Read about easy home upgrades for energy efficiency.

 - Healthy kitchen upgrades: The small premium you would pay for choosing non-toxic and more durable building materials won't be very noticeable in the cost, but will be a strong incentive to buyers.
-Read more about kitchens here.
+Read more about how to build healthy green kitchens.

 - Insulating attics: An open attic is a great place to easily improve the performance of a home with additional insulation.
 Check to see how much insulation there is and that it is done properly.
-Read more about attics here.
+Read more about how to insulate an attic.

 - Repairing or replacing windows: This is a tricky topic - you don't often get your money back out of a window replacement unless they were in very bad condition.
 Sometimes repair is a more sensible option, read more about what to look for when choosing windows.
 But - don't be sold into replacing all your windows without first reading our page about when to repair windows and when to replace them.